 Lambda Research Corporation is excited to invite you to one of our extensive training courses on our TracePro product.
-Tutorial classes will be held at the University Ernst-Abbe-Hochschule Jena, Germany, and given in English.
+Tutorial classes will be held at the University of Cologne, Germany, and given in English.

-Please note that the Introduction to TracePro course should be considered a pre-requisite for the third and fourth days of training.
+Please note that the TracePro 101 course should be considered a pre-requisite for the second and third days of training.

-- The Scheme macro language and macro recorder
+- The Scheme macro language and macro programming in TracePro

 Optimization with TracePro